jbae11/watts/examples/1App_GCMat/README.md

 ## Purpose

-This example provides a demonstration for using WATTS explore supply chain dynamics and uncertainty under nuclear scenarios of Uranium fuel demand growth or shrinkage, supply disruptions.
+This example provides a demonstration for using WATTS to explore supply chain dynamics and uncertainty with GCMat under nuclear scenarios of Uranium fuel demand growth or shrinkage, supply disruptions.

 ## Code(s)